 If you are on a cruise that organizes formal evenings, you should pack traditional clothes for these occasions, such as suits and ties for men and evening dresses for women.
 You can also pack sleek garments such as elegant dresses, skirts, collared shirts, pants, or pantsuits.

-In addition to clothes, you will, of course, also need shoes.
-Bring slip-resistant flip-flops, sandals, tennis shoes, and special footwear for planned activities (e.g., hiking boots and running shoes).
-If you wear formal clothes, remember proper shoes.
+In addition to clothes you will, of course, also need proper footwear.
+Bring slip-resistant flip-flops, and sandals for your time on the deck and beach.
+Tennis shoes, and special footwear for planned activities such as our guided tours are a must (hiking boots and/or running shoes are ideal for daily long trips).
+If you wear formal clothes, remember to bring proper shoes as well.

-Even on a cruise in the hottest months, bring a packable jacket, a hoodie, or a sweater.
+One thing that’s always unpredictable is the weather!
+Even in the hottest months, bring along a breathable but waterproof packable jacket, a hoodie, or a light sweater.
 The weather can be unpredictable, and you may need warmer clothes for some planned excursions.
 The jacket will also come in handy for staying on deck during navigation.
 The wind can be very unpleasant.

 And remember the basics – underwear and sleepwear.

 Although you can get essential toiletries in every town here in Croatia, some of our cruises take you straight from the airport to board the ship, so it’s crucial to have some items in check.
 Things to pack should include a toothbrush, toothpaste, dental floss, hairbrush or comb, deodorant, sunscreen, and moisturizer.
 Most cruise ships offer soaps, shampoos, and bathroom towels in the cabin bathrooms.
 However, if you have any dermatology condition (such as sensitive scalp or skin), you may want to consider bringing your own shampoo, conditioner, body wash, or soap.